The Shannaghe Fellowship in Care

 Judging

 First round: Shannaghe’s board and friends of the board.
-Final round: Steve Langan, poet and
+Final round: An accomplished judge, to be named.

 Ready?
 We look forward to seeing your work.